Columbia Open Studios

-During the 701 CCA Columbia Open Studios weekend, thousands of people will venture out to visit artists at work in the Greater Columbia area (including all of Richland and Lexington Counties), with maps and artist statements in hand.
+During the Columbia Open Studios weekend, thousands of people will venture out to visit artists work in the Greater Columbia area (including all of Richland and Lexington Counties), with maps and guidebooks in hand.
 Visitors can spend two full days hopping from studio to studio, with free admission for all.

 So it’s like a free, weekend-long tour of private homes and gardens, except you’re touring private art studios?

 Yes!
 You will be able to meet the Columbia Open Studios artists on Thursday, March 30, 2017 at 701 Whaley Street during the official COS Preview Party.

 There will be 3 versions of the guide; two online, and one in print.
 Both a digital guide and a magazine-style PDF of the program guide will published on this website, and a print guidebook will be distributed statewide via art venues, independent businesses, and organizations throughout South Carolina.

 The guide lists participating artists with their studio address, contact information and information about their work and media, as well as maps indicating studio locations.
 If you would like to know where to find a guidebook in your area, please contact us at email@example.com.

 What does 701 CCA Columbia Open Studios do for artists?

 The event gives our local artists an opportunity to engage the public directly and show their art, as well as their creative processes, while promoting these artists to a statewide audience via print, web, email, and social media PR and marketing.

 Why visit all those art studios?